2025 Iloilo local elections: Vice gubernatorial election

 Incumbent Vice Governor Christine Garin (Lakas–CMD), who was term-limited, ran for vice mayor of Guimbal.
 She was previously affiliated with the Nacionalista Party.

-Lakas–CMD nominated Iloilo 5th District Representative Raul Tupas who was defeated by Anilao mayor Nathalie Ann Debuque (Partido Federal ng Pilipinas).
+Lakas–CMD nominated Former Vice Governor and Iloilo 5th District Representative Raul Tupas who was defeated by Anilao mayor Nathalie Ann Debuque (Partido Federal ng Pilipinas).
 Tupas served as vice governor from 2013 to 2016.

 Mark John Velasco (Independent), a religious preacher from Zarraga, also ran for vice governor.